drzwave/ZRAD/README.md

         - Or combine the keys, bootloader and app into 1 file:
         - ```commander convert --tokengroup znet --tokenfile <projectname>_encrypt.key --tokenfile <projectname>_sign.key-tokens.txt <bootloaderfilename> <applicationfilename> -o <projectname>_merged.s37 --device EFR32ZG23```
     - Modify the Post Build Editor in SSv5 to use these new keys when creating the OTA file
-        - Double click the *.slpb file which will open the Post Build Editor
+        - Double click the \*.slpb file which will open the Post Build Editor
         - click on the create_gbl parameter
         - Click on the BROWSE button of the Signing Key, select the *_sign.key from above, then the Encrypt Key and select the *_encrypt.key file

         - To check the keys and Post Build is good, run:
         - ```commander gbl parse *.gbl --decrypt ../keys/<projectname>_encrypt.key --app temp.hex```
-        - should complete without error and copy the application to the temp.hex file
+            - Should complete without error and copy the application to the temp.hex file
         - To check the keys work, program a unit with the app, keys and bootloader, then increment the version, build it again and OTA the incremented version
+14. **Customize the Application**
 15. Select the project in the Project Explorer of the Simplicity IDE perspective
-16. Select the <proj>.slcp file
+16. Select the \*.slcp file
 17. Select the Software Components tab
 18. Scroll down to Z-Wave and open it (click on the triangle)
 19. Click on Z-Wave Core Component gear icon